anktsrkr/anktsrkr.github.io/content/post/getting-started-with-testing-for-azure-blob-storage-dependency-injection.md

 - Dependency injection
 - azure storage blob dependency injection
 - azure storage dependency injection
+- azure storage testing
+- azurite
+- moving solutions to Azure Cloud
+- How to Test Azure Blob Storage
+- How to make integration test for Azure Storage
+- azure
+- integration test for azure storage,
+- storage
+- unit test
+- getting started with testing for azure blob storage
+- getting started with testing for azure blob storage dependency injection
+- getting started with testing for azure blob storage unit test
+- getting started with testing for azure blob storage unit test with moq
+- getting started with testing for azure blob storage integration test
+- getting started with testing for azure blob storage integration test with azurite test containers
 ---
 With this post, I am starting a new series about how to perform unit and integration tests for Azure Blob Storage using Azurite Test Containers, Moq and xUnit.
 Over the time, I will updated this page with links to individual posts :